cocos-creator/docs-3d-deprecated/en/editor/publish/publish-xiaomi-quick-game.md

 - **App Version Name**: is required. **App Version Name** is the real version, such as: **1.0.0**.

 - **App Version Number**: is required. **App Version Number** is different from the **App Version Name**, and the **App Version Number** is mainly used to distinguish the version update.
 Each time when you submit audit, the **App Version Number** is at least 1 higher than the value of the last submitted audit.
-It must not be equal to or less than the value of the last submitted audit, and it is recommended that the **App Version Number** be recursively incremented by 1 each time when the audit is submitted.<br>
+It must not be equal to or less than the value of the last submitted audit, and it is recommended that the **App Version Number** be recursively incremented by 1 each time when the audit is submitted.

   > **Note**: The **App Version Number** must be a positive integer.

 - **Supported Minimum Platform Version Number**: is required.
 According to the requirements of Xiaomi Quick Games, this value must be greater than or equal to **1050**.